madiganbrodsky/vague_contracts/README.md

 The directory `experiments` contains the experimental files used to run the experiment.

-The directory `results` contains the (anonymized) data from the experiment and the data from the LLM portion of the paper.
+The directory `data` contains the (anonymized) data from the experiment and the data from the LLM portion of the paper.

 The directory `analyses` contains the R scripts used for analysis and visualization for both the human and LLM portion of the paper.